 - Indicate delivery dates for the completed work and all parts necessary for performance

 - State the agreed upon fee and method of payment (50% on signing the agreement and 50% when the completed work is delivered)

 - Describe the composer’s liability if the work is not completed

 - List travel expenses that will be paid if you plan to have the composer at the premiere

 - Indicate what license is granted to the commissioning party (e.g., performance, recording, local reproduction)

 Composers retain the rights to their own works so the legal ownership of the piece remains with the composer.
 However, the first page of the musical score will include an acknowledgement of the commissioner and, if applicable, any personal dedication.
-It is customary that the commissioner is given a presentation copy of the completed score, specially inscribed by the composer.
+Customarily, the commissioner is given a presentation copy of the completed score specially inscribed by the composer.

 While it is exciting to have the composer at the premiere performance, this service is not included in the cost of the commission.

 The commission will be published and distributed by Shaw Music, or it may be published by another publishing house.
 The commissioner’s name and any dedications are included on the published work.